animatlabs/animatlabs.github.io/_posts/2022-11-04-di-multiple-implementations-of-same-interface.md

 }
 ```

-Following this, lets set up a base service that helps us define the actual classes that are going to be used.
+Following this, let's set up a base service that helps us define the actual classes that are going to be used.

 ```c#
 public abstract class BaseService : IService